MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/actions-reference/aws.md

 |Authentication failed|Indicates that the provided credentials couldn't be validated|
 |Unauthorized operation|Indicates that an unauthorized operation was requested|
 |Invalid parameter|Indicates that a parameter specified in the request isn't valid, unsupported, or can't be used|
+|Invalid volume|Indicates that either the volume ID isn't valid, or the specified volume doesn't exist
+or the volume isn't in the same qvailability zone as the specified instance|
 |Incorrect state for the request|Indicates that the resource is in an incorrect state for the request.
 This can occur if there is an attempt to attach a volume that is still being created (ensure that the volume is 'available') or detach a volume that isn't attached|
 |The resource is in use|Indicates that the operation can't be completed because the resource is in use|
 |Amazon service request failed|Indicates that the request to AWS failed|